nmcguinness/L8---OOP---Module-Content/README.md

   }
 }

-//Call an exercise from Main in one of two simple ways: public class Main {
+//Call an exercise from Main using the fully-qualified path to the class (e.g. t01_arrays.challenges.ce01.Exercise): public class Main {
     public static void main(String[] args) {
         Main app = new Main();